Freifunk-Troisdorf/ff-json-tools/README.md

 ff-json-tools
 =============

-some collection of json-tools to manage json objects related to Freifunk
+some collection of json-tools to handle with json objects related to Freifunk